 Marshrutka’s depart for Garni when full, around every 30 minutes, and cost 250 AMD / $0.50.

-*** The Final Word: Garni’s scenic setting is as spectacular as its place in history ***
+*** The Final Word: The scenic setting at Garni Temple is as spectacular as its place in history ***

 Have you visited any Pagan temples?